cubedevinc/cube-slackin-fix/README.md

 Follow the detailed instructions in `EDGE_CONFIG_SETUP.md`:

 1. Create Edge Config in Vercel Dashboard
-2. Generate Vercel API token
+2. Generate Vercel API token with appropriate permissions
-3. Initialize data in Edge Config
+3. Initialize data structure in Edge Config
-4. Verify environment variables
+4. Add environment variables to your Vercel project
+5. Verify setup by testing the admin panel

 ### 2. Auth0 Setup